-Students graduating from a Graduate Degree Program at UoPeople may enroll in a second Master's Degree of a different program at the University, or in an undergraduate degree program at UoPeople after the commencement/completion of the Graduate Degree.
+Students graduating from a Graduate Degree Program at UoPeople may enroll in a second Master's Degree of a different program at the University, or in an undergraduate degree program at UoPeople after the completion of the Graduate Degree.
 This will require opening a new application and paying the application fee.
+Students cannot study in two UoPeople degree programs concurrently.